Pierre-Emerick Aubameyang equals Dennis Bergkamp’s 22-year Arsenal record | Goal.com

-Aubameyang ensured the cracker at Old Trafford ended 1-1 after erasing Scott McTominay's first-half strike as VAR overruled the linesman’s offside call.
+Aubameyang ensured the match at Old Trafford ended 1-1 after erasing Scott McTominay's first-half strike as VAR overruled the linesman’s offside call.

 AUBAAA!#MUNARS 🔴 1-1 🍌 (59) pic.twitter.com/8hUabz1sMR— Arsenal (@Arsenal) September 30, 2019

-Thanks to his heroics, the 2015 African Player of the Year now takes his place in north London side’s history alongside club legend Dennis Bergkamp, who had achieved the feat in 1997-98 season.
+Thanks to his heroics, the 2015 African Player of the Year now takes his place in Arsenal history alongside club legend Dennis Bergkamp, who had achieved the feat in the 1997-98 season.

 7 - Pierre-Emerick Aubameyang is the first @Arsenal player to score as many as seven goals in the Gunners' first seven Premier League games of a season since Dennis Bergkamp in 1997-98.
 Heavenly. #MUNARS— OptaJoe (@OptaJoe) September 30, 2019